morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 *  🤷🏽‍♀️ _harmonic ambiguity_: we’re obscuring the chord progression or never defining it clearly, and we’re fine with that
 *  🌳 _root in the voice_: the voice contains the chord root, or, better still, as it’s louder and deeper than other sounds, it changes the root from what the instruments implied

 We found unjazz techniques already in use as far back as TLC’s 1999 song “No Scrubs” - in R&B influenced by hip-hop.
-Then,in 2008, Kid Cudi’s song “Day N Nite” kicked off the modern phenomenon in which rappers sing in a manner that’s influenced by R&B, but which, like rap, is based on small musical ideas that repeat and develop.
+Then, in 2008, Kid Cudi’s song “Day N Nite” kicked off the modern phenomenon in which rappers sing in a manner that’s influenced by R&B, but which, like rap, is based on small musical ideas that repeat and develop.
 Drake took this idea and developed it into a new, original style, and we explored an acceleration in unjazz harmonic and melodic adventures in his 2013 album “Nothing Was the Same”.

 Now, in part two of our series, we’ll look at Rihanna and Drake’s song “Work”.
 We’ll delve even deeper into Drake.
 Then we’ll return to R&B with the melodic adventures of SZA before ending with the present - with Doja Cat and, ultimately, the latest from Lil Nas X.